ibonnet/majorstudio1/README.md

 interactive visualization of the content for an intended audience.
 Through the exercise, students will explore the most effective way to animate the information.
 Group discussion and critique of the design solutions will highlight best practices.</i>

+<a href="https://github.com/ibonnet/majorstudio1/tree/main/Lab03">The assignmnent repository can be found here.</a>